Sponsored by Durham University Business School

 His research focuses on the assessment and development of leadership, personality, and psychological well-being.
 He received his Ph.D. from the University of Illinois at Urbana-Champaign and has published more than 100 articles in leading journals as well as numerous chapters, technical reports, and books.
 This work has been cited nearly 12000 times and featured in popular media outlets such as CNN, Scientific American, Forbes, and the BBC.
 Harms was selected as one of the “100 Knowledge Leaders of Tomorrow” by the St. Gallen Symposium and is a fellow of both the Society of Industrial and Organizational Psychology (SIOP) and the Association for Psychological Science.
 He has twice received SIOP’s Joyce and Robert Hogan Award for Personality and Work Performance Paper of the Year as well as the Academy of Management’s Sage Publications/Robert McDonald Advancement of Organizational Research Methodology Award and several best paper awards from individual journals.
 Harms currently serves on the scientific advisory board of Hogan Assessment Systems and has engaged in research partnerships with the U.S. Army, the National Aeronautics and Space Administration (NASA), and the U.S. Department of Labor.
 To date, his external research funding has totaled more than $12 million.
 Harms also currently serves as an editor at both Research in Occupational Stress and Well-Being and the Journal of Managerial Psychology.

-Now in its second year (previously the Shining Star Award), NLS and the International Centre of Leadership and Followership honors a career-in-progress that has made and is likely to continue making considerable impact on leadership scholarship, practice, and/or teaching.
+Now in its 3rd year, NLS and the International Centre of Leadership and Followership honors a career-in-progress that has made and is likely to continue making considerable impact on leadership scholarship, practice, and/or teaching.
 Through this award, we call attention to our science and some of the very best work we are doing as a field.
 In a time when the contribution of the social sciences to society is called into question, we seek to highlight achievements of our very best mid-career leadership scholars, making them visible to their institutions, industry, and community.

 - The applicant/nominee must have completed his or her PhD (or finished his or her training/education) 8-14 years ago.